Back to blog

 GlobalTotal system overloadCan let noisy callers crowd out important traffic

-A common approach is layered limits:
+A common and forgiving approach is to layer the limits:

 global limit